AdobeXD/plugin-samples/tutorials/how-to-migrate-from-modal-to-panel/index.md

 ![same plugin structure](/images/same-plugin-structure.png)

-We are going to take a look at a sample plugin that lets users increase the width and height of the selected rectnagle by inputing pixel vvalues in the UI.
+We are going to take a look at a sample plugin that lets users increase the width and height of the selected rectnagle by inputing pixel values in the UI.
 As you can imagine, this plugin would make the process more efficient if it were a panel plugin.
 Let's look at how they look:

-Modal:
+**Modal**

 ![Modal UI example](/images/modal-ui-example.png)

-Panel:
+**Panel**

 ![Panel UI example](/images/panel-ui-example.png)